-These Mexican Mini Loaded Potato Skins are a great finger food for a gathering, weekend night or anytime!
+These Mexican Mini Loaded Potato Skins (Papitas Rellenas) are a great finger food for a gathering, weekend night or anytime!
 Can be made ahead of time and frozen.
 Made with chorizo, four cheese mexican blend, queso fresco, scallions and served with sour cream.
 Your belly will say yum!

 Today I made these Loaded Potato Skins.
 Were they good?!
 Oh yes they were!
 They were hyper-yummy!

 Now these weren’t your traditional potato skins though, you know the bacon, chedder cheese, scallions and sour cream kind!

 No serie!
 I decided to make these with chorizo, mexican queso fresco, cotija cheese, mexican four cheese, scallions and of course yes the sour cream!
 I would have used crema mexicana which is kinda like sour cream but I didn’t have any in stock soo, sour cream it was! 🙂

 I just wanted to make them mexicali style and they came out pretty delish I must say!

 Chorizo is a type of spicy pork sausage and depending where in the world you are, it is made different.
 Chorizo is primarily made in Mexico, Spain and Latin America.

 If the Chorizo is soft (made fresh) it needs to be cooked before eating.
 And when cooked resembles ground meat in texture.
 This type of chorizo is usually put in a plastic sleeve casing for sale.
 Here is an image of the soft chorizo.

 Chorizo can also be cured and eaten without having to cook it.
 It would be sliced instead.
 This type of chorizo is cured in natural casings made from animal intestines, usually from a pig.
 This is an image of cured chorizo.